Max Haygarth: Brentford

 On 16 October 2020, Haygarth joined the B team at Championship club Brentford on loan until January 2021.
 He won his maiden call into the first team squad for a league match against Nottingham Forest on 12 December 2020 and made his debut as a substitute for Emiliano Marcondes late in the 3–1 win.
 On 4 January 2021, Haygarth transferred to the club on a permanent basis and signed a 1 1/2-year contract, with the option of a further year.
 He made two FA Cup appearances in January 2021, but was not involved in Brentford's successful 2021 playoff campaign, which clinched promotion to the Premier League.

 Haygarth trained with the first-team squad during the 2021–22 pre-season and was named in each matchday squad during the period.
-His only senior call-up of the 2021–22 regular season came on 20 November 2021, when he remained an unused substitute during a 3–3 Premier League draw with Newcastle United.
+His only senior call-up of the 2021–22 regular season came on 20 November 2021, during an injury crisis, when he remained an unused substitute during a 3–3 Premier League draw with Newcastle United.
 Following 28 appearances for the B team in just under two seasons with Brentford, Haygarth was released when his contract expired at the end of the 2021–22 season.